straks/straks/README.md

 There is only **one** digital currency on this list that is designed - from the bottom up - to be scalable, fast, low cost, secure, decentralized and provide for instant utility, and that is **STRAKS**, the alternative conclusion is simply an escalation of commitment.
 As part of STRAKS' decentralization manifesto, we fully support a diverse crypto-currency sector - with the caveat that we are **strictly against the concentration of hashing power**, through the use of asic hardware.

-> Escalation of commitment refers to a pattern of behavior in which an individual or group will continue to rationalize their decisions, actions, and investments when faced with increasingly negative outcomes rather than alter their course
+> Escalation of commitment refers to a pattern of behavior in which an individual or group will continue to rationalize their decisions, actions, and investments when faced with increasingly negative outcomes rather than alter their course.

 ![Alt text](doc/straks_compare.png)